shanmukhaReddyK/CSP203_project_calorieTracker/README.md

 ## Main Features of this project
 <<<<<<< HEAD
-1. -> food tracking: add food item that user had, then we have to update user intake data of the day(protien,carbs,fats etc).(this feature mainly requiers us to get the data if that food item from any external database)
+1. -> food tracking- add food item that user had, then we have to update user intake data of the day(protien,carbs,fats etc).(this feature mainly requiers us to get the data if that food item from any external database)
 1. ->provide a ideal goal calories intake based on the the goal that user wants to achieve.